ilp416/other_joins/README.md

 Add obvious `left_joins`, `outer_joins`, `full_joins` methods to ActiveRecord as plain way to join tables.

+This version works with ActiveRecord 3.0, 3.1, 3.2.
+Check [branches](https://github.com/ilp416/other_joins/branches) for other ActiveRecord versions.

 ## Introdution
 Usually to join tables in Rails app you use something like this:
 ```ruby